-Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip – and some lake shoes, too.
+- Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip – and some lake shoes, too.
 I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

 - We’re certain you’ll be snapping tons of photos during your trip.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
 We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).